jasonbrodeur/SHAD-mapping/preparation.md

  	- In the top menu bar, click on `Plugins > Manage and Install Plugins`.
 	- In the Plugins dialogue box, search for and install the **qgis2web** plugin.

+# 2. Download workshop data
+In this workshop, we'll learn how to use QGIS by using data that is available from the City of Hamilton [Open Data Portal](https://www.hamilton.ca/city-council/data-maps/open-data).
+The open data portal has a wide variety of numeric and geospatial data sets that are free and open to use.
+Many cities and regions now have similar kinds of open data portals, so be sure to check if you're ever doing analyses on your local area!

+To download the data:
+- Download ```hamilton-data.zip``` from the [workshop GitHub repository](https://github.com/jasonbrodeur/SHAD-mapping/blob/main/data/hamilton-data.zip) by clicking [this link](https://github.com/jasonbrodeur/SHAD-mapping/raw/main/data/hamilton-data.zip) to download it directly [(bit.ly/shad-ham-data)](https://bit.ly/shad-ham-data).
+- Download the data into the directory that you want to use for this workshop (i.e. know where you saved the file and use a folder where you can read/write data)
+- **UNZIP THE FILE**.
+This is very important--otherwise, weird things are going to happen for you.

 <!--
 ## 2. (Optional) Sign up for a GitHub account
 If you would like to publish to the webmap we'll create in this exercise Go to [https://github.com/](https://github.com/) and sign up for an account.
 Sign into your account prior to the workshop.